csucdsi/DataFest/content/schedule.md

 **Wrap up!**

 * 8am - Breakfast
-* 12pm - Lunch
+* 1pm - Lunch on your own (with consultants?)
-* 2:30pm - Presentations and judges' deliberations
+* 2pm - Presentations and judges' deliberations
-* 3pm - Award ceremony
+* 3:30pm - Award ceremony